Web Snapper FAQ

 However, you can use a bookmarklet in any browser (including Safari and Chrome, if you wish) that makes the drag and drop process a bit easier… To install the bookmarklet, simply drag this Web Snapper button to your browser’s bookmarks bar.
 The next time you want to snap a web page, instead of dragging the page’s URL to the Web Snapper window, simply click the button!

 But fair enough: to uninstall, quite simply launch Web Snapper, and select "Uninstall.." in the "Web Snapper" menu…

 If you haven’t already, using Firefox, download the FireFox Extension from our Extensions page – http://www.tastyapps.com/category/portfolio/safari-extz/

 Click the “Save file” option on the Downloads Screen to save the“websnapper.xpi” extension file to your Downloads folder.
-Then drag the websnapper.xpi file from your Downloads folder and drop it onto FireFox, in the display area below the toolbars.
+Go to the Firefox menu and open “Add Ons.”
+Then drag the websnapper.xpi file from your Downloads folder and drop it onto the Firefox add-on tab (not elsewhere!).